 The stigma that small businesses are ‘anti’ flexible working is outdated.
 More small businesses are offering flexible working options than ever before.
-A new competition with a £1,000 prize launched today, by the flexibility experts Timewise, to find the UK’s most flexible small business.
-The competition, in partnership with PwC, Business is Great, the Department for Work and Pensions (DWP) and Smallbusiness.co.uk, aims to challenge misconceptions about small businesses and working practices – which we outline here.
+Flexibility experts Timewise, in partnership with PwC, Business is Great, the Department for Work and Pensions (DWP) and Smallbusiness.co.uk, aims to challenge misconceptions about small businesses and working practices.

 New evidence points to the fact that small businesses are driving significant culture change in work and are often willing to adopt flexible working practices, in a bid to attract the right talent (insert link to previous article).
 Employment minister Jo Swinson, of the Department for Business, Innovation and Skills, which is leading the Business is Great campaign, says that flexible working ‘will ensure that there is a cultural shift towards more modern, 21st century workplaces that enable more innovative and effective ways of working’.